localstack/docs/content/en/user-guide/tools/dns-server/_index.md

 We do not recommend disabling the DNS server since this disables resolving `localhost.localstack.cloud` to the LocalStack container.
 {{< / alert >}}

-This option is primarily used by [LocalStack developers]({{< ref "contributing/development-environment-setup" >}}) in host mode because binding port 53 requires root privileges and port 53 might be occupied.

 ### LocalStack endpoints